 It is true that St Teresa talks about ‘pure contemplation’ or ‘contemplation’ pure and simple.
 But in her eyes and in the eyes of her experience it is the same thing as ‘supernatural’.
 They are synonymous!
 Contemplation, too, is a reality seldom used today.
 However, without the supernatural dimension, or if preferred, without the Direct Personal Action of the Holy Spirit, there simply would be no christianity!
 This is exemplified admirably with the Apostle Paul (see Acts 19:1-7) when he meets some men, and in no uncertain terms notices the absence of signs of the action of the Holy Spirit (speaking in tongues and prophesying), begging the question he asks of them: Whose Baptism have you received?
 Their reply: ‘John’s one’ confirms in St. Paul’s eyes what he felt: not only had they not received Jesus’ Baptism, but they had also not yet experienced an encounter with the Holy Sprit!
 In haste, he baptises them.

 It happened that while Apollos was at Corinth, Paul passed through the upper country and came to Ephesus, and found some disciples.
 He said to them, “Did you receive the Holy Spirit when you believed?”
 And they said to him, “No, we have not even heard whether there is a Holy Spirit.”
-And he said, “Into what then were you baptized?”
+And he said, “Into what then were you baptised?”
 And they said, “Into John’s baptism.”
-Paul said, “John baptized with the baptism of repentance, telling the people to believe in Him who was coming after him, that is, in Jesus.”
-When they heard this, they were baptized in the name of the Lord Jesus.
+Paul said, “John baptised with the baptism of repentance, telling the people to believe in Him who was coming after him, that is, in Jesus.”
+When they heard this, they were baptised in the name of the Lord Jesus.
 And when Paul had laid his hands upon them, the Holy Spirit came on them, and they began speaking with tongues and prophesying.
 There were in all about twelve men.’
 (Acts 19:1-7)

 A beautiful, simple, and yet transcendent lesson on the supernatural Action of the Holy Spirit it must be said!
 As St Paul himself had crossed the divide between what is possible to man and what to God, he guided them also to make the crossing.
 In addition, this illustrates that there is a dividing line between being non-christian and becoming christian, namely, experiencing the Grace of God.
 It is, admittedly, true to say that one can be legitimately baptised, only for the Action of the Holy Spirit to lie dormant within one, thereby denying access to his supernatural action: Neglect not the gift that is in thee, which was given to you by prophecy, with the laying on of the hands of the presbytery (1 Timothy 4:14)